 EU global response to COVID-19

 COVID-19 affects us all.
 It does not care who we are, or where we are: everyone is at risk.
 As long as COVID-19 exists somewhere in the world, no one is safe.
-All over the world people are losing sources of income and finding themselves unable to provide for themselves and their families.
-The pandemic is especially worrying for partner countries outside the EU with fragile healthcare systems and economies.

 The European Union and its Member States, acting together as ‘Team Europe’, are taking comprehensive and decisive action to tackle the destructive impact of COVID-19.
 We are adapting our priorities and programmes with partner countries to address the crisis.